AMHCA's Resource Site for COVID-19 - Continuously Updated

 2021 AMHCA Webinars: Call For Proposals Now Open

 Are you looking to share your expertise with Clinical Mental Health Counselors across the country?
 AMHCA is looking for new presentations to add to our upcoming 2021 webinar series!
 Submit your proposal today at using our 2021 Call for Webinar Proposals form!
 For more information, please contact AMHCA’s Office of Credentialing and Continuing Education at 703-548-6002 Option 2 or email@example.com.

 We are headed to Vegas for AMHCA's Annual Conference Wednesday, June 23 - Friday, June 25, 2021

-The 2021 AMHCA Annual Conference call for proposals is open and we want to hear from you!
+The 2021 AMHCA Annual Conference call for posters is still open and we want to hear from you!
 This year’s theme is UNITE!
 Recognize.
 Reframe.
 Restore.
-We hope that you will consider submitting a proposal to present at this year’s conference.
-This is an excellent opportunity to share your expertise with colleagues from across the country.
+We hope that you will consider submitting a poster to present at this year’s conference.
+This is an excellent opportunity to get your name out there!